fox-archives/infrastructure-old/readme.md

 ## overview

+# distrobuilder

+code to generate lxd images. used by `terraform` stage

 ### terraform

-base infrastructure. contains hcl files for lxd machine containers on bare metal via terraform-provider-lxd. higher density compared with openstack and opennebula environments. k8s uses nodes configured by this code
+base infrastructure. contains hcl files for lxd machine containers on bare metal via terraform-provider-lxd. higher density compared with kvm. kubernetes uses nodes configured by this code

-- terraform
-- ansible